Knotis/knotisapi-js/docs/source/basics.rst

     :linenos:

     KnotisApi.NewUser.create({
-        email: '<email of user you want to reset>',
+        username: '<username of the new user (could be an email or guid)>',
-        password: '<user's requested password>'
-    }).then(response => {
+        password: '<user's requested password or an unusable one>' }).then(response => {
         // Response contains user and identity information